About Science Spark

 Based on the success of the first San Diego Science Festival, Ray O Johnson, CTO of lead sponsor Lockheed Martin, had the idea to create a national science festival and suggested to Larry to organize the first USA Science Festival in Washington, D.C.
 Dr. Chuck Vest and other leading figures from the engineering community urged Larry to include “engineering” in the festival’s name, and thus the festival was renamed USA Science & Engineering Festival.
 The inaugural festival kicked off on 10/10/10 with a performance of science composer David Haine’s “Powers of Ten” and culminated in a 2-day Expo on the National Mall in October 2010 that featured thousands of hands-on science activities and attracted over 500,000 people, making it the largest science festival in the United States.

 In 2010, Lauren Raymond joined the team as Co-Director and worked closely with Larry and Ruth to create the 2nd USA Science & Engineering Festival, which took place in April 2012 at the Walter E. Washington Convention Center in Washington D.C. and was the second largest event in the Convention Center's history.
-The 2nd Festival also featured the first science festival Book Fair, an effort spearheaded by Laura Angle, who also created and continues to grow the festival's Volunteer Outreach Program.
-At the same time, Science Spark was able to recruit Nancy van Dillen to manage and further develop the festival's many school programs, incuding our signature Nifty Fifty program, and Carly O'Brien to manage our social media community, which has seen a tremendous growth in Facebook and Twitter reaching an audience of over 60,000 followers.
+The 2nd Festival also featured the first science festival Book Fair.
+At the same time, Science Spark recruited Nancy van Dillen to manage and further develop the festival's many school programs, including our signature Nifty Fifty program, and Carly O'Brien to manage our social media community, which has seen a tremendous growth in Facebook and Twitter reaching an audience of over 90,000 followers.

 Science Spark is grateful to Lockheed Martin for its continued support as founding and presenting host of the USA Science & Engineering Festival.